UKCloud/documentation/articles/azure/azs-how-configure-cli.md

 * Virtual machine image aliases that are available in Azure may not be applicable to Azure Stack.
 When using virtual machine images, you must use the entire URN parameter (Canonical:UbuntuServer:14.04.3-LTS:1.0.0) instead of the image alias.
 This URN must match the image specifications as derived from the `az vm images list` command.

-* Virtual machine image aliases that are available in Azure may not be applicable to Azure Stack.
-When using virtual machine images, you must use the entire URN parameter (Canonical:UbuntuServer:14.04.3-LTS:1.0.0) instead of the image alias.
-This URN must match the image specifications as derived from the `az vm images list` command.

 ## Feedback

 If you have any comments on this document or any other aspect of your UKCloud experience, send them to <products@ukcloud.com>.